The Difference Between Eastern & Western Yoga, Explained

 “Each student is a seed that needs to be planted and nurtured into a blossom.
 The teacher can water and fertilize it, but if there is no sun, it will not survive, and will die.”

 This quote epitomizes the teacher-student relationship.
 In the East, yoga teachers are far more than just instructors – they are Gurus, in every sense of the word.
-A Guru is not a friend the way many Yoga teachers in the West are – your Guru is your spiritual leader, the person whose wisdom and experience will mentor as you seek your Higher Self.
+A Guru is not a friend in the way many Yoga teachers in the West are – your Guru is your spiritual leader, the person whose wisdom and experience will mentor as you seek your Higher Self.
 To even have a moment of their time and attention is no small feat.
-A Guru’s job is to help their students grow spiritually, but the student must in turn be enthusiastic and willing.
+A Guru’s job is to help their students grow spiritually, but the student must, in turn, be enthusiastic and willing.

 In the West, yoga teachers are often regarded as any other physical exercise instructor – a paid member of a club or studio, with students to choose whether or not they will attend a class based on personal preference.
 Class sizes are often large, and we see other variations of physical exercise thrown in – like Yogalates or CorePower Yoga.
 That’s not to say that there are not Western schools that stick to the foundations of yoga and follow the Eastern model, just that the prevailing way of practice is a large class format, with an instructor who is regarded as a peer.

 Why there are indeed many differences between the way the East and the West practice yoga, it’s not necessarily a bad thing.
-The West has perhaps brought new spirit to an ancient practice, and commercialization has made yoga accessible to demographics of people far beyond its original reach.
+The West has perhaps brought a new spirit to an ancient practice, and commercialization has made yoga accessible to demographics of people far beyond its original reach.
 Ultimately, Eastern and Western yoga practices share the same end goal – reaching a higher state of consciousness through enlightenment, the diminishment of the negative ego impulses, and aligning with the Source through a mind-body connection.
 How we achieve this goal may have contrasts, but one thing is profoundly clear – yoga has the ability to transcend all countries, languages, and walks of life, and by aligning with our Source through our hearts, minds, and bodies, we can finally meet our Higher Selves.

 Like what you see?
 Subscribe to our newsletter and never miss a post!